Quebec man pretty sure hour-long explanation of Quiet Revolution will convince people he’s not racist - The Beaverton

 Quebec man pretty sure hour-long explanation of Quiet Revolution will convince people he’s not racist

 “Listen, I don’t dislike Muslims as people,” said Tommelier to the group of visibly unimpressed party-goers.
 “But symbols of religion have a bad history in Quebec.
-Which is why if someone shouts slurs at a woman in a hijab, mayyyybe that’s alright.”
+Which is why if someone shouts slurs at a in a hijab, mayyyybe that’s alright.”

 Tommelier began describing the political upheaval that secularized Quebec as a way of assuring people he wasn’t racist, just very sensitive to outward displays of religion that all happen to come from people of colour.